manslarsen/Synthetic-Data-Project/README.md

 For more detailed information about the datasets please read the info file inside the diffrent datsets folders

-For more detailed information about the r-code used to generate synthetic data and the web application please see the application and r code folder
+For more detailed information about the R code used to generate synthetic data and the web application please visit the: Application and r code folder